FIVE MUST-KNOW FACTS ABOUT SBW

 José helps Susana as the winery’s head of R&D alongside his role as Exportation Manager.
-Ana is SBW’s Marketing Manager as well as General Manager of the winery restaurant Osadía de Crear.
+Ana is SBW’s Marketing Manager as well as General Manager of the winery restaurants Osadía de Crear and Espacio Crios.

 Susana continuously seeks uncharted territory in the wine world to see what limits can be tested.
 Most recently, Susana crafted Argentina’s first Barrel Fermented Torrontés.

 It’s a wine that is not only the first of its kind, but harvested from a previously unproven terroir for Torrontés in the Uco Valley.

 The Wine Advocate’s Luis Gutierrez calls it one of the “10 Argentine Wines to Drink Before You Die”.

 1981: Susana receives her degree in enology from Don Bosco University in Mendoza, becoming the first female winemaker in Argentina.

 1982: Susana begins her career in wine at the Sucesión Michel Torino Winery in Cafayate, Salta.

 1983: Susana makes her first vintage of Torrontés, transforming Torrontés from a common blending grape to a world-class varietal.

 1993-1999: Susana works as a highly regarded wine consultant internationally and in Argentina.